reboottime/Products-with-Good-Taste-in-User-Experience/README.md

-# Products-with-Good-Taste-in-User-Experience
+# Products with Good Taste in User Experience

-Products I collected that have excellent user experience, with explanations for why.
+Products I've collected that have excellent user experience, with explanations for why.

-- BoldVoice: Accent reduction software.
-Boldvoice excells in emotional design and learning system design.
+- **BoldVoice**: Accent reduction software.
+BoldVoice excels in emotional design and learning system design.
-- myiq.com: Excellent user in smooth payment using apple payment.
-It charges you 1 $ for viewing result and 17.44 $ weekly subscription.
-Good scam strategy
+- **myiq.com**: Excellent user experience with smooth payment using Apple Pay.
+It charges you $1 for viewing results and $17.44 for a weekly subscription.
+Good scam strategy.